 The beauty of this experiment is that the answer isn’t clear yet and there are insurance professionals with decades of experience who fervently believe the null hypothesis.
 There are those that believe in the self-selection hypothesis and there are those that are happy to wait and see.

-About the AuthorFollow on Twitter More content by Craig Beattie — Celent
+About the AuthorFollow on Twitter More from Craig Beattie — Celent